-Confidential records and/or information may be transferred between public schools and public school districts within the state of California without written consent by parents, guardian,s or students over 18 years of age.
+Confidential records and/or information may be transferred between public schools and public school districts within the state of California without written consent by parent, guardian or student over 18 years of age.

-Transfer of confidential records and/or information to a private school or any private or public agency or other individual does require the written consent of parent, guardian, or student over 18 years of age.
+Transfer of confidential records and/or information to a private school or any private or public agency or other individual does require the written consent of parent, guardian or student over 18 years of age.